BSN to DNP Programs

 Is a BSN to DNP Program Right For Me?

-BSN to DNP programs are designed for nurses who wish to begin a career as an advanced practice nurse (APRN).
-These programs provide a solid foundation of nursing practice and nursing theory along with teaching research methods.
+BSN to DNP programs are designed for nurses who wish to begin a career as advanced practice registered nurses (APRNs).
+These programs provide a solid foundation of nursing practice, nursing theory, and teaching research methods.

-What a DNP prepared nurse does day-to-day depends on which program they choose.
-Doctor of Nursing Practice (DNP) programs are becoming more accessible and available every year.
+What a DNP-prepared nurse does day-to-day depends on which program they choose.
+Doctor of Nursing Practice (DNP) programs are becoming more accessible and available yearly.
 Many schools have integrated MSN and DNP programs so that graduates will earn both degrees on graduation day.

-Many BSN to DNP programs are available and some schools even offer dual programs to prepare students for multiple patient populations, which should increase hiring potential.
+Many BSN to DNP programs are available; some schools even offer dual programs to prepare students for multiple patient populations, which should increase hiring potential.
 Roles such as Nurse Practitioner, Clinical Nurse Specialist, Nurse Anesthetist, Nurse Midwife, and Clinical Nurse Leader are offered.

 Types of BSN to DNP Programs Available

-With so many different niche nursing areas to go into, RNs looking to become advanced nurses should seek out the right pathway for them, as many BSN to DNP programs require that you enter a specialty upon applying.
-The following are some of the main types of BSN to DNP programs available, and the many specialization categories that fall under them:
+With so many different niche nursing areas, RNs looking to become advanced nurses should seek out the right pathway for them, as many BSN to DNP programs require that you enter a specialty upon applying.
+The following are some of the main types of BSN to DNP programs available and the many specialization categories that fall under them:

 Nurse Practitioner (NP)